 Here’s the recipe, as mentioned in the video.

-- 2 cup all-purpose flour, plus extra for dusting
+- 2 cups all-purpose flour plus extra for dusting

-- 4 oz.
-(1 stick) unsalted butter, VERY cold and cubed
+- .5 cup unsalted butter VERY cold and cubed

-- Combine the flours and salt in a food processor by pulsing 3 times.
+- Add the flours and salt to the bowl of a food processor and combine by pulsing 3 times.

 - Place cubed butter into the processor and combine with flour by pulsing 5-6 times.

 - Add cold water and cider vinegar slowly while pulsing.
 Mix until it is almost incorporated into a ball.

 - Chill for 30 minutes (if necessary), then cut into two pieces, one slightly larger than the other (you’ll use the larger piece for the bottom crust).
 Roll out the dough on a floured surface and place into a pie plate.

 - This recipe makes enough pastry dough for one double-crust, 9-inch pie.